segmentio/segment-docs/src/engage/journeys/contextual-journeys.md

   - `Order ID`
   - An array of cart contents

-Each event’s properties are captured as a point-in-time snapshot when the event occurs.
-This ensures the data remains consistent for use in personalization, branching, and other advanced workflow steps.
+Segment captures each event’s properties as a point-in-time snapshot when the event occurs, ensuring that the data remains consistent for use in personalization, branching, and other advanced workflow steps.

 ## Using Journey context in Event-Triggered Journeys

-Journey context is a system for capturing and referencing data about events and conditions within a customer journey.
-It allows Event-Triggered Journeys to respond dynamically to user behavior by making event-specific data available for decisions and actions at each step.
+Journey context provides the framework for capturing and referencing data about events and conditions within a journey.
+It allows Event-Triggered Journeys to dynamically respond to user behavior by making event-specific data available for decisions and actions at each step.

-Journey context helps you create workflows that use real-time data, instead of relying on predefined, static rules.
 This is useful for scenarios like:

 - **Abandonment recovery:** Checking whether a user completed a follow-up action, like a purchase.
 - **Customizing messages:** Using event properties to include relevant details in communications.